typedb/typedb-docs/08-examples/01-phone-calls-schema.md

 Next, we went on to visualise that dataset by how we perceive it in the real world.

-Then, by identifying the Grakn concepts in the visualised schema, we went ahead and wrote our schema in Graql.
+Then, by identifying the TypeDB concepts in the visualised schema, we went ahead and wrote our schema in TypeQL.

-Lastly, we loaded the schema into a Grakn database and ran a generic match query to ensure it was indeed loaded correctly.
+Lastly, we loaded the schema into a TypeDB database and ran a generic match query to ensure it was indeed loaded correctly.

 ## Next
 Now that we have a model for our knowledge graph, aka. the schema, we can go ahead and migrate some actual data into it so that we can proceed to query for those insights.
 Pick the client of your choice to continue with migration.